-Editor’s Note: This Cape Town 2010 Advance Paper has been written by Ravi Jayakaran as an overview of the topic to be discussed at the Multiplex session on “Wealth, Poverty and Power: Effectively Responding through the Global and Local Church.”
-Responses to this paper through the Lausanne Global Conversation will be fed back to the author and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by Ravi Jayakaran as an overview of the topic to be discussed at the related session on “Wealth, Poverty and Power: Effectively Responding through the Global and Local Church” at the Cape Town Congress.
+Responses to this paper through the Lausanne Global Conversation were fed back to the author and others to help shape their final presentations at the Congress.

 When we talk about poverty, we need to do so with reference to wealth and examine it in its relationship to wealth.
 Poverty and wealth are directly correlated for those that interact socio-economically within the same context.
 People would love to set global standards for measuring poverty and wealth, and many people have tried doing that, with clearly definable indicators (currency/assets/consumption levels).
 However, on the ground these standards have not always worked, because the context plays a very significant role.
 Thus a family of five that earns at the pre-set poverty level of USD2 per day per person may in fact not be poor at all in some contexts.
 In fact a regular income of USD 10 for a family per day may put them in a ‘fairly well off’ category, in some countries.
 Poverty in a community thus needs to be measured with reference to those who are well off in the same context; and profiling of the different levels of poverty needs to be done based on the ratio of income to expenditure within each group.
 Each segment in this community that is socio –economically integrated exerts intra-contextual pressure on the other segments.
 The same crisis that befalls the whole community thus impacts different segments differently.
 For example, a disaster such as a flood that destroyed the standing crop, may cause one segment of the community to get poorer, while at the same time benefitting another segment of the community by making it get the upper hand through lending grain at an interest to them.
 Thus this group would consistently become wealthier.